jdlib/JDBX/UserGuide.md

     StaticStmt stmt = new StaticStmt(con);
     List<City> cities = stmt.createQuery(sql).rows().read(City::read);

-**Example 2:** Extract a single value from a result set which contains 0 or 1 rows:
+**Example 2:** Extract a single value from a result set which contains 0 or 1 rows

     Connection con = ...
     String sql = "SELECT name FROM Cities WHERE code = ?";